-For the third consecutive year, Cornell is sending delegates to the United Nations Climate Change Conference Conference of the Parties.
-This year marks the 23rd session of the Conference of the Parties – or COP23 – and will take place from 6-17 November in Bonn, Germany and will be presided over by the Government of Fiji.
-It also marks the attendance of Cornell’s largest delegation – 10 researchers, 11 students, and two staff members.
+Cornell is sending a delegation of 25 faculty, staff, and students to the United Nations Climate Change Conference – Conference of the Parties.
+This year marks the 25th session of the Conference of the Parties – or COP – and will take place from December 2-13, in Madrid, Spain.

 As a global leader in sustainability and climate change research, teaching, and engagement, Cornell is excited to once again be attending the conference.